Exclusion, Selection and Award Criteria

 Exclusion Grounds

 There are circumstances in which a bidder must be excluded from the procurement process.
-There are other circumstances in which you may determine, on a case by case basis, whether a bidder should be excluded.
+There are other circumstances in which you may determine, on a case-by-case basis, whether a bidder should be excluded.
 These are referred to as mandatory and discretionary exclusion grounds, respectively.

 Selection Criteria